 Simple Roasted Kabocha Squash

 I love roasted Kabocha squash.
-I’m a minimalist, so I’m quite happy keeping in the fridge and taking a half moon out as a snack.
+I’m a minimalist, so I’m quite happy keeping it the fridge and sneaking a half moon slices here and there as a snack.
 I also love to add it to salads (especially kale salads).
-Once you master cutting them, the Kabocha squash is a wonderful vegetable to have on hand.
+Once you master cutting them, Kabocha squash is a wonderful vegetable to have on hand.

 - 1 Kabocha Squash cut into slices (To cut squash watch this video) (Keep skins on for added fiber)

 - 2 teaspoons olive or melted coconut oil